-Ataraxism is a philosophy of life that strives to promote rational thought, universal compassion, and solidarity.
+Ataraxism is a philosophy of life that strives to promote rational thought, and unconditional compassion for all sentient beings.
 We seek to alleviate involuntary suffering, promote well-being, and establish a just society based on these ideals.

 The name “Ataraxism” reflects our ultimate goal: ataraxia (a = without; tarachē = disturbance, agitation, trouble).
 We use the term in two senses: ataraxia, in the narrow sense, refers to a state of tranquility or freedom from intense psychological suffering, while ataraxia, in the broader sense, refers to our most ambitious long-term aim: liberating all sentient beings from intense involuntary suffering.